CP3: Unifying Point Cloud Completion by Pretrain-Prompt-Predict Paradigm: Experiments

 \subsubsection{Generalization Analysis to novel unseen categories}

-To verify the generalization ability to novel unseen categories, following the the setting of \cite{yu2021pointr}, we take the first 8 categories of MVP \cite{pan2021variational} for training and the rest 8 categories of the test data for evaluation.
-As shown in Table \ref{tab_unseen}, we compare our method with some sota methods, e.g., PoinTr \cite{yu2021pointr}, VRCNet \cite{pan2021variational}, SnowFlakeNet \cite{xiang2021snowflakenet}.
+To verify the generalization ability to novel unseen categories, following the setting of \cite{yu2021pointr}, we take the first 8 categories of MVP \cite{pan2021variational} for training and the rest 8 categories of the test dataset for evaluation.
+As shown in Table \ref{tab_unseen}, we compare our CP3 with some sota methods, e.g., PoinTr \cite{yu2021pointr}, VRCNet \cite{pan2021variational}, SnowFlakeNet \cite{xiang2021snowflakenet}.
 Under such challenging situation, our method can achieve the best performance of 7.64.
 While VRCNet only achieves 9.08 and SnowFlakeNet achieves 8.25.
+It can be seen that our CP3 paradigm is also very effective for unseen categories.
+This is due to the fact that IOI pretraining improves the robustness to tackle various incompletions, which is more friendly to completing the unseen categories.